bengfarrell/rgf-blog/content/blog/2016-01-18-gastown-olympic-cauldron-waterfront-park.md

 [![2015-Vancouver-125](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-125-500x334.jpg)](http://s3.amazonaws.com/thegourmez-wpmedia/2016/01/2015-Vancouver-125.jpg)

-Well, first we slid into an open spot at the bar and about ten minutes later our table was ready -- our order was up practically before we were seated, which means service is fast even if seating is not.
+Well, first we slid into an open spot at the bar and about ten minutes later our table was ready—our order was up practically before we were seated, which means service is fast even if seating is not.

 I have to say, while there were interesting ingredient combinations, overall, I did not find Tacofino worth a two-hour wait.